DanParkinson/project-4-django/AGILE.md

 This phase was a great way to manipulate database models and display data in html pages.

+- I also need to check that the reservations update when their latest reservation time is passed.

 </details>

 ## Phase 7